tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 Bonus point to security since the web root (entry point of your application) `web/index.php` is isolated from the rest of the structure.
 It means that your visitor can't access your `config/production.php` file since it's outside `web/`.

-## Reproductible builds
+## Reproducible builds

-The concept of [reproductible builds](https://en.wikipedia.org/wiki/Reproducible_builds) can sum up as: no matter when or where i'm going to build and deploy the application, I will always have the same version of the code (and plugins).
+The concept of [reproducible builds](https://en.wikipedia.org/wiki/Reproducible_builds) can sum up as: no matter when or where i'm going to build and deploy the application, I will always have the same version of the code (and plugins).

 Since you're going to be working on you local environment (if it's not already the case 👀), you need to guarantee that what you have on your computer will be exactly the same that what you'll have on your production.
 Let me take an example on why this is important.